ssfehlberg/CC2p-Analysis-Code/README.md

 Users will then be given two different prompts.
 The first will indicate if you wish to look at the distributions using the nomial binning (0 = pelee) or with the optimized cross section binning (1 = pelee with xsec binning).
 The second prompt will ask which run you wish to process.
 You can find all the various histograms and definitions within tools/constants.h.
 Note that a few vaiables have been commented out, such as pn aand neutrino energy.
 This is because they were problem variables and never made it into the final analysis plots.

+- xsec_prep.C: Run this after you have run analysis.C.
+It produces the smearing matrices and the efficiency curves used in the cross section extraction

 ### NuWro Folder
 This folder contains code to create the event distributions using the NuWro overlay MC.
 The NuWro sample was generated in a similar way to the MCC9 Overlay MC, but it uses NuWro as its base MC predictor.
 The code produces similar plots to those created by PeLEE/analysis.C.
 Run the code using the following: